OpenStack

 Overview

-Disk attachment through Cinder with generic incremental (preferred):
+Disk attachment with generic incremental (preferred):

 Backup Strategies

-Libvirt strategy
+Libvirt strategy (SSH Transfer)

 Storware Backup & Recovery supports OpenStack environments that use KVM hypervisors and VMs running on QCOW2 or RAW files.
 Storware Backup & Recovery communicates with OpenStack APIs such as Nova and Glance to collect metadata and for the import of the restored process.
 However, the actual backup is done over SSH directly from the hypervisor.
 Storware Backup & Recovery Node can be installed anywhere - it just needs to have access to the OpenStack APIs and hypervisor SSH via a network.
 Both full and incremental backups are supported.